 In fact, the notion of over-determination is erroneous.
 The different images in a dream do not manifest themselves in a disconnected fashion.
-Should a particular dream image point at a deeper level of personality, it implies that this particular content is relevant to the dream as a whole.
+Should a particular image point at a deeper level of personality, it implies that this particular content is relevant to the dream as a whole.
 The different complexes are interconnected in the dream, forming a whole.
 One cannot peel off layer after layer in a dream and make different dream interpretations that are unrelated to each other.
 One must relate all interpretations to what one has found earlier in the dream.
 Thus, the theory of over-determination does not hold water.

 A dream does not logically contradict itself.
-It does not speak gibberish and nonsense, arguing that “an object which is round is not round.”
+It does not speak gibberish and nonsense, saying that “an object which is round is not round.”
 The nonsense theory of dreams is commonplace among uninformed rationalistic people.
 What’s worse, there are psychoanalysts who also support this theory.
 In fact, a dream is a creative product of the unconscious — an expression of a coherent wholeness.
 A chair is a functional wholeness.
 Should one of the legs project upwards, then it would be self-contradictory and useless.
 In that case it is not a chair and therefore it is neither to be regarded a wholeness nor an “over-determined” content.
 In other words, it is nonsense.

-The unconscious does not produce nonsense.
+The dream function does not produce nonsense.
 This explains why the objects in the universe can have being.
 A functioning whole cannot contradict itself because it would mean that it is no longer a functioning whole.
 In that case it is not an entity, but a heap of rubbish.
 Were the unconscious to combine the opposites “sitting still” with “moving about”, then it produces a vehicle, such as a car, which is not self-contradictory.
 The combination of two different principles produces a “vehicle”, which is a wholeness of the two seemingly incompatible contents.
 It is a functioning whole, a meaningful entity that may exist in the universe, and not a grotesque over-determined mixture of unrelated wishes and conflicts.

 Primary narcissism = archaic wholeness?

-(2) Primary narcissism is that form of self-love which is present at birth; in contrast to secondary narcissism, which only occurs after object-love has developed. (‘A Critical Dictionary of Psychoanalysis’, 1995)
+(2) Primary narcissism is that form of self-love which is present at birth; in contrast to secondary narcissism, which only occurs after object-love has developed.
+(A Critical Dictionary of Psychoanalysis, 1995)

-However, Otto Kernberg (1975, ch.10) says that the concept of primary narcissism
+However, Otto Kernberg (1975, ch.
+10) says that the concept of primary narcissism